nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 Okay.
 That's a six.
 Yeah.
 Straight on to your So you rolled an 11, for that.
 You are not see there there aren't any specific, I mean, you're you're keeping watch, but you don't really see anything that's specifically, like, coming out for that.

 That's right.
-For, the blood stained letter, it's currently in Carson's inventory.
+For, the blood stained letter, it's currently in Karsten's inventory.
 So if you wanna go back and reread it, there it is.
 But I can read the passage.
 The passage says the betrayer is diligent in his efforts from the ruins of Kofilar.

 His servants, teachers of the dark, work relentlessly to restore him to power, His desire to change what is good to evil and undermine the light of the blessed realms of the blessed realm drives him.
 May Ray Filion's light reach even to the darkest places and Jesticar's scales ever be balanced against this evil.
 Okay.
 So do we have we ever seen this particular or have I seen this particular kind of deity or statue or this group?
 So yeah.